bananakid/apple-t2-audio-controller-boot-camp/README.md

 # Apple T2 audio controller APO for Boot Camp

-This package aims to fix dramatically poor built-in speakers output of **2019 & 2020 16-inch MacBook Pro** in Windows 10 & 11 without affecting computer performance.
+This package aims to fix dramatically poor built-in speakers output of **2019 & 2020 16-inch MacBook Pro equipped with Apple T2 security chip** in Windows 10 & 11 without affecting computer performance.

 > [!WARNING]
 > Only **MacBookPro16,1** & **MacBookPro16,4** models are supported.
 See [this](https://support.apple.com/en-us/HT201608) or [this](https://support.apple.com/en-us/HT201581) support article to identify your model.
 Do not attempt to use this with any other computer because it may lead to permanent speaker damage of your computer!